MichalLytek/type-graphql/docs/faq.md

 ## Resolvers

-### Should I implement a field's resolver as a object type's getter, method or as a resolver class's method?
+### Should I implement a field's resolver as an object type's getter, method or as a resolver class method?

-It really depends on various factors:
+This depends on various factors:

-- if your resolver need access only to the root/object value - use a getter
+- if your resolver needs access only to the root/object value - use a getter
 - if your field has arguments
-  - and need to perform side effects (like db call) - use resolver class's method (leverage dependency injection mechanism)
+  - and need to perform side effects (like a database call) - use a resolver class method (leverage the dependency injection mechanism)
-  - otherwise - use object type's methods (pure function, calculate based on object value and arguments)
+  - otherwise - use object type methods (pure function, calculate based on object value and arguments)
-- if you want to separate business logic from type definition - use resolver class's method
+- if you want to separate business logic from type definition - use a resolver class method

 ### Are there any global error handlers to catch errors from a resolver or service?